swarnim190/MBA680_Business-Applications-in-AI/ai_post_tracker/README.md

 1. **Daily Progress Tracking**
    - Users can post updates about their AI learning progress
    - Each post is timestamped and displayed in reverse chronological order
+   - Posts are formatted with a bold day title, content, and smaller timestamp
    - Limited to 7 posts (one per day)

 2. **Visual Progress Tracker**